How it works: Slack for software development

 What you’ll learn:

-- Ways to plan and coordinate deployments and releases with cross-functional visibility
+- Ways to plan and coordinate deploys and releases with cross-functional visibility

 - How to approve and push deployments in-channel and follow along with continuous deployment tool updates